shannongross/shannongross.github.io/_posts/graphical-analysis.md

 While CDFs are generally less intuitive than the KDE - creating them can be an advantageous supplement to your data analysis process.
 For instance, CDFs may provide visual information that is less noisy and often more faithfully represented.

+Quantile plots are estimations of the CDF "of a continuous random variable.
+As sample size increases, the quantile plot will more closely mimic the underlying population cdf."

+Advantages of quantile plots:
+- subjective groupings are not needing (unlike histograms)
+- each data "point has a distinct position without overlap"

 ## 4. Scatter Plots
+- the 2D scatter is a very common method
+- usually, you want to be able to look at it and see what kind of relationship appears (liner? curved? clustered? spread out?)
+- add a "smooth" to a scatter plot so that your eye is not tricked by outliers
+- the smooth doesn't take any assumptions going into it, it derives its shape from the data.
+- A smooth an exploratory tool for understanding the relationship between dependent and independent variables.
+- Smooths should be used when presenting data to others, especially when you have large amounts of data

 ### Jitter Plots
 When your data is coarse-grained or integer-valued, many of the data points may lie on top of one another on a plot. **Jittering** is a technique where you shift every value by a small random value in order to better visually identify interesting clusters.